Author Archives: Scott

 Rooftop Antenna Tower w/Rotator!

+I now have a dedicated ham radio website, KE4WMF.com.
+See this article and more, starting HERE.
 If you’ve been watching my site, then you’re aware that I’ve been slowly building a VHF contest Rover.
-I’m documenting my process on my new “Rover” page.
-My coverage there is brief; so, this entry will share more details about … Continue reading
+I’m documenting my process on my … Continue reading

 Daughter’s Car is Fixed!